NoamShental/COMPASS/README.md

 We have extensively used COMPASS on Linux and strongly recommend using Linux, due to memory and speed issues.

 We also included a stand-alone version for Linux 64bit, for those who do not have access to Matlab.
 The package appears in a directory "COMPASS_compiled".
-Please see the README file inside the diretcory for a description.
+Please see the README file inside the directory for a description.
 This README file describes the Matlab version.

 How to start?
 Introductory files